seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 byte order.

 Bob picks a random g, and computes K_B = Curve25519(g, 9) similarly, and transmits it to Alice.
+If necessary, Alice reduces the received number mod p.

 Alice computes Curve25519(s, Curve25519(g, 9)); Bob computes Curve25519(g, Curve25519(s, 9)) using their secret values and the received input.